You’re Losing Your Mind!

 Perc has been linked to:

-- an increased risk of bladder, esophogeal, and cervical cancer
+- an increased risk of bladder, esophageal, and cervical cancer

 - eye, nose, throat, and skin irritations